Parahughmilleria: Description

 Like other adelophthalmid eurypterids, Parahughmilleria was a small-sized eurypterid.
-The largest species, P. major, only reached 12.5 cm (5 in), and the smallest species, P. hefteri, measured only 6 cm (2.4 in), although it has been suggested that these species form different ontogenetic stages (different developmental stages of the same animal throughout its life) of each other.
-If so, the smallest species would be P. maria and P. bellistriata, both at 7 cm (2.8 in).

-It had a semicircular carapace (head plate) with reniform compound eyes placed forward, which is its main characteristic.
+The largest species, P. hefteri, only reached 12.5 cm (5 in).
+Parahughmilleria had a semicircular carapace (head plate) with reniform compound eyes placed forward, which is its main characteristic.
 The metastoma (a large plate that is part of the abdomen) had a deep anterior triangular notch.
 The telson (the posteriormost division of the body) was wide and lanceolate.
 The preabdomen (body segments 1 to 7) had a lanceolate shape with a big epimera (lateral "extensions" of the segment) on the 7th tergite (dorsal portion of an arthropod segment).
 The 3rd tergite was the most wide segment on the body.

-Parahughmilleria differs from other more basal members of Adelophthalmidae in its reduced spinosity (being spinous) on the appendages, that along with other factors like the large spatulae (a long, flat piece in the operculum) associated with the genital operculum (plate-like segment which contains the genital aperture), suggests a closer relationship with Adelophthalmus.
+Parahughmilleria differs from other more basal members of Adelophthalmoidea in its reduced spinosity (being spinous) on the appendages, that along with other factors like the large spatulae (a long, flat piece in the operculum) associated with the genital operculum (plate-like segment which contains the genital aperture), suggests a closer relationship with Adelophthalmus.

 History of research

 First discoveries

-Size comparison of the well-known species of Parahughmilleria.
+Size comparison of several species of Parahughmilleria.
+The chart reflects pre-2025 taxonomy; P. major and P. hefteri are now considered synonyms, P. salteri is a junior synonym of P. pygmaea, and P. bellistriata and P. maria have been reclassified to other genera.

-The first fossil remains of Parahughmilleria were found in the Shawangunk Mountains, New York.
+The first fossil remains to later be attributed to Parahughmilleria were found in the Shawangunk Mountains, New York.
 John Mason Clarke described and assigned them in 1907 to Eurypterus maria.
 The carapace of this species was somewhat elongate, regularly rounded and with subparallel (almost parallel) lateral margins with subcentral (near the centre of the carapace) eyes of a crescentic (half moon shaped) form.
 The segments were wide.
 A rapid contraction was observed in the postabdomen (segments 8 to 12) reminiscent of the scorpion abdomen, which seems to indicate a nepionic (immature) condition.
 Similar contraction is present in other immature eurypterids as well.
 The only known adult eurypterids to possess it are Carcinosoma scorpioides and several species of Eusarcana, in which the tail was heavily specialized.
 The ocelli (light-sensitive simple eyes) were located in a line that connected the centers of the compound eyes, and were located on a large prominent mound.
 The abdomen was thin and tapered towards the telson, which was lanceolate.
 The third and fourth segments were the widest of the preabdomen.
 Each tergite of the preadomen was arched with a narrow flat strip (the epimera).
 In this species, the appendages are rare, and only swimming legs have been found in some mature specimens.
 These were short and protuberant.
 The eighth segment or paddle was long and elliptical, with a ninth segment forming a terminal claw.
 In 1961, Erik N. Kjellesvig-Waering reclassified E. maria to the then new genus Parahughmilleria.